ology/python-random-rhythms/README.md

-# python-random-rhythms
-Musical Rhythmic Duration Partitions
+# Random Rhythms in Python!
 Partition a musical duration into rhythmic phrases.

 Usage: